-Camping with a continuous positive airway pressure (CPAP) machine may seem intimidating, but with some planning and the right accessories, you can enjoy the great outdoors and still get the nightly therapy you need.
+Camping with a CPAP machine may seem intimidating, but with some planning and the right accessories, you can enjoy the great outdoors and still get the nightly therapy you need.

-To help you plan your trip, we’ll walk you through what you should know and the factors you should consider before camping with a CPAP machine.
+To help you plan your trip, we’ll walk you through what you should know and the factors you should consider beforehand.
 We’ll also cover the pros and cons of travel CPAP machines, ways to access electricity while camping, and tips for taking your CPAP machine off the grid.

 As long as you plan ahead, camping with your CPAP machine doesn’t need to be stressful.
 However, there are a number of factors you should consider while planning your trip and gathering your CPAP supplies.